This page is in progress -

 - Use language that's familiar to the user (no jargon)

 - Include the unique name first and overall site name last

 <title>Banana Bread Recipe - World’s Best Cookbook</title>

 Here is a poor example.
 It includes the overall site name first (which becomes tiresome if the screen reader reads through that for every page).
 The name that follows is not unique and doesn’t describe what kind of recipe it is.

 Here are some helpful guides to writing page titles:

-Information architecture (IA, which is the process of organizing and labeling content in a way that's intuitive to users, can also help ensure that page titles are unique and descriptive because it encompasses a complete content inventory.
+Information architecture (IA) is the process of organizing and labeling content in a way that's intuitive to users.
+Well-designed IA can also help ensure that page titles are unique and descriptive because it encompasses a complete content inventory.

 This article lists some very effective IA exercises: How to Create Information Architecture for Web Design.

 Corrections to page title illustration by Cam Beaudoin, The A11y Coder